Dewalt-arch/pimpmyadlab/readme.md

   - uCald4aMarine Release Candidate Testing

 # Revision 1.0.4
-  - Disable Defender Group Policy Object is now being created with all options from NukeDefender and all options from the build_lab function
+  - Disable Defender Group Policy Object is now created with all options from NukeDefender and all options from the build_lab function
     - removes any existing "Disable Defender" Policy linked to the Marvel.local domain
     - creates a new "Disable Defender" Policy